profezzorn/ProffieOSDocs/config/styles/blade-effects.md

 ```cpp
 TransitionEffectL<TrConcat<TrWipe<50>,White,TrWipe<50>>,EFFECT_BLAST>
 ```
-In plain English, this says "When I press the blaster deflect button, run a string of concatenated events that wipe White in 50ms, then wipe it away."
+In plain English, this says "When I press the blaster deflect button, run a string of concatenated events that wipe White for 50ms, then wipe it away."
 Any EFFECT can be substituted in place of the EFFECT_BLAST argument above.
 Note that some of these EFFECTS may be included in features used by some prop files (button controls files) but not in others.